The Ghost Train (1941 film): Plot

 Tommy Gander, a music hall comedian, pulls the communication cord on a GWR express train, bringing it to a stop so he can retrieve his hat.
 Returning to the train, he escapes an angry conductor by ducking into a compartment occupied by attractive blonde Jackie Winthrop, with whom Gander flirts.
 Another passenger, Teddy, has his eye on Jackie as well, but her companion Richard Winthrop ejects both of them from the compartment.

 When the train stops at Fal Vale Junction, Cornwall, these four get off to change trains, as do Herbert and his fiancée Edna, spinster Miss Bourne, and the tippling Dr Sterling.
 However, the stationmaster, Saul Hodgkin tells them the last Truro-bound train has gone, and that they cannot remain at the station, as he is locking up for the night.
 The passengers insist on staying, as it is raining heavily and the nearest village is 4 mi away.

 Hodgkin warns them the station is haunted.
 A branch line once crossed the river on a swing bridge close to the station.
 One night 43 years ago, then stationmaster Ted Holmes had a fatal heart attack while attempting to close the bridge, causing a train to plunge into the river.
 Ever since, a phantom train has been heard periodically on the abandoned track.
 It is said to kill anyone who looks upon it.

 With that, he reluctantly leaves them.
 As the passengers make themselves as comfortable as they can, they hear footsteps outside.
 Richard opens the door, and Hodgkin collapses into the room.
 Dr Sterling pronounces him dead.
 Later, a terrified young woman in black appears.
 She, Julia, pleads for help, saying that someone is pursuing her.
 A car spins off the road and crashes into a tree.
 The driver is unhurt, but his car is damaged.
-Back in the waiting room, he introduces himself as John Price and explains that he is searching for his sister Julia, who he says suffers from delusions.
+Back in the waiting room, he introduces himself as John Price and explains that he is searching for his sister Julia, who he says has delusions.
 Julia protests that he is lying.
 Price further explains that she thought she had seen the ghost train, and became obsessed with it ever since.
 The passengers tell him that Hodgkin has died.
 When Price insists on seeing the body, they discover it has mysteriously vanished.